deploymenttheory/terraform-provider-jamfpro/docs/resources/user_initiated_enrollment_settings.md

 - `messaging` (Block Set) Localized text configuration for enrollment pages and messages (see [below for nested schema](#nestedblock--messaging))
 - `restrict_reenrollment_to_authorized_users_only` (Boolean) Maps to payload field 'restrictReenrollment'.Restrict re-enrollment to authorized users only by only allowing re-enrollment of mobile devices and computers if the user has the applicable privilege (“Mobile Devices” or “Computers”) or their username matches the Username field in User and Location information.
 - `skip_certificate_installation_during_enrollment` (Boolean) Maps to payload field 'installSingleProfile'.
 Certificate installation step is skipped during enrollment if your environment has an SSL certificate that was obtained from an internal CA or a trusted third-party vendor.
-- `third_party_signing_certificate` (Block Set, Max: 1) Third-party signing certificate configuration to ensure that the certificate signs configuration profiles sent to computers and mobile devices, and appears as verified to users during user-initiated enrollment.
+- `third_party_signing_certificate` (Block List, Max: 1) Third-party signing certificate configuration to ensure that the certificate signs configuration profiles sent to computers and mobile devices, and appears as verified to users during user-initiated enrollment.
 Maps to 'mdmSigningCertificate'. (see [below for nested schema](#nestedblock--third_party_signing_certificate))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `user_initiated_enrollment_for_computers` (Block Set, Max: 1) Configuration for user initiated enrollment for computers (see [below for nested schema](#nestedblock--user_initiated_enrollment_for_computers))
 - `user_initiated_enrollment_for_devices` (Block Set, Max: 1) Allow users to enroll iOS/iPadOS devicesby going to https://JAMF_PRO_URL.jamfcloud.com/enroll (hosted in Jamf Cloud) or https://JAMF_PRO_URL.com:8443/enroll (hosted on-premise) (see [below for nested schema](#nestedblock--user_initiated_enrollment_for_devices))